So why IS Everybody Talking about Jamie?

 Nica Burns, who is the producer of the West End production, saw the show on its very last performance of a 19-night run at the Crucible.

-"I cried twice when I saw it and skipped out singing and dancing - there were grannies and kids in the audience, just all sorts of different people," she recalls.
+"I cried twice when I saw it and skipped out singing and dancing - there were grannies and kids in the audience, just all sorts of different people.

 "I went straight out into the foyer, and told the team behind it I wanted to take the show to London.
 Right then and there I offered them a theatre to show it in.